epfl-ada/ada-2024-project-adaspeedia/README.md

 - Exploring the correlation between the path length and the semantic distance between the start and goal article, both for humans and LLM without memory
 - Answered research question 1 and wrote the corresponding part of the data story
 - Modularized and documented all the code from milestone 2

+Léo Paoletti:
+- Answered research question 2
+- Wrote the corresponding part of the data story on the evolution of the information game for human games, LLM with and without memory
+- Computation of the semantic distances
+- Reviewed and refactored the data story
+- Generation of the OpenAI data

 ## Quickstart